-Two Fair admissions and two monorail tickets.
+RANDY Two Fair admissions and two monorail tickets.

-TICKET SELLER

-Six dollars, please.
+TICKET SELLER Six dollars, please.

-Randy fumbles for his wallet.
+Randy fumbles the money.
 He empties his pockets onto the counter, including a leather wallet with his Seattle Police Department badge.
 It falls open.
 The Ticket Seller notices.

 TICKET SELLER (CONT'D) You're a policeman?
 Free admission.
+RANDY